AdrienHorgnies/making/README.md

 ## Install

 For Debian based distribution, a package is available at https://aptly.fita.dev.
-Follow the instructions to add your repository at https://aptly.fita.dev, then:
+Follow the instructions to add the repository at https://aptly.fita.dev, then:
 ```console
 sudo apt install making
 ```